How much do you notice? Actually notice?

 This book is a fascinating read.
-It helps you wake and highlight how your narrow vision can limit your ability to see all the things that are happening all around you.
+It highlights how a narrow vision can limit your ability to see the things that are happening all around you.

 Expert is a term that is loosely applied as the first walk is with her toddler and the second walk is with her dog.